-EXOTIC ANIMALS - All bears, coyotes, lions, tigers, leopards, jaguars, cheetahs, cougars, wolves and any crossbreed of these animals which have similar characteristics in appearance or features.
-The definition is applicable whether or not the birds or animals were bred or reared in captivity or imported from another state or nation.
+EXOTIC ANIMALS - All bears, coyotes, lions, tigers, leopards, jaguars, cheetahs, cougars, wolves or similar species and any crossbreed of these animals which have similar characteristics in appearance or features that pose potential danger to residents or naturally occurring wildlife within the Township.
+The definition is applicable whether or not such animals were bred or reared in captivity or imported from another state or nation.